ElenaBERNARD/IUT/README.md

 # IUT
-# School Repository
+## School Repository

 This repository is created for educational purposes.
-The content and code within this repository are intended for academic use only.
+The content and code within this repository are intended for my personal use, but can be used by anyone.

 ## Purpose